By Damon Poeter

 Remember that car accidents can also be psychologically traumatic.
 If you’re experiencing such effects, consider consulting a mental health professional.

 Interested in lower insurance rates?
-Take advantage of discounts1 available to USAA members by bundling your auto insurance with homeowners or rental insurance.
+Take advantage of discounts available to USAA members by bundling your auto insurance with homeowners or rental insurance.1

 1 Discount is off total premium.
 Discount is not available in all states or in all situations.
 To qualify for discount auto policy must be active prior to home issue.
 Discount subject to change.
 Restrictions apply.